Build Target

 more details.

-Relative build targets
+Cell relative build targets

-same _build file.
-A relative build target starts with a colon
+build target starts with a colon (:

-) and is followed by only the third component (or short name) of the
+) and is followed by only the third

-example of using a relative path.
+snippet from a build file shows an example of using a relative path.

 ## Assume this target is in //java/com/facebook/share/BUCK#